 top of page

-By The Numbers: Saw Franchise
+By The Numbers: Ranking The Films Of The Saw Franchise

 I absolutely love horror films, though I’m particular to the slasher flicks.
 This shouldn’t be a surprise to anyone who knows me since I grew up during the genre’s heyday of the 80s.
 Sadly the form has died a slow painful death, being brought back occasionally with a viable remake.
 But we've also seen somewhat of a reinvention in genre, specifically with the franchise Saw.